 Defrost the frozen spinach, cut the normal frozen one into tiny pieces and mix with the ground frozen spinach.
-Wring out the water from these and add them when I add the pumpkin leaves.
+Wring out the water from these and add them when the written recipe requires you to add the pumpkin leaves.

-Wash pick and cut the Lamb's Lettuce into tiny pieces.
-Add them when I add the water leaves.
+Wash, pick and cut the Lamb's Lettuce into tiny pieces.
+Add them when the written recipe requires you to add water leaves.

 Before you cook the Edikaikong Soup

-Cut the Kanda into small pieces.
-Cook the beef, kanda and the dry fish with the 2 bulbs of diced onions and the 3 Maggi / Knorr cubes with as little quantity of water as possible.
+- Cut the Kanda into small pieces.
+Cook the beef, kanda and the dry fish with the 2 bulbs of diced onions and the stock cubes with as little quantity of water as possible.

-When the meat is done, add a generous amount of palm oil, the crayfish and pepper and leave to boil for about 10 minutes.
-The palm oil serves as water in the Edikaikong soup.
+- When the meat is done, add a generous amount of palm oil, the crayfish and pepper and leave to boil for about 10 minutes.
+The palm oil serves as the liquid in the Edikang Ikong soup.
 You should try as much as possible to make it the only liquid in the soup.